dongkwonjin/Semantic-Line-DRM/README.md

 }
 ```

-Source code for baseline method is available in [here](https://github.com/dongkwonjin/Semantic-Line-SLNet).
+Source code for baseline method(SLNet) is available in [here](https://github.com/dongkwonjin/Semantic-Line-SLNet).